 Communication with holders of securities

-Circulars and pre-listing statements

-3.49 Circulars and pre-listing statements must be printed in English and be distributed to all certificated holders, and to those dematerialised beneficial holders of its securities who have elected to receive such documents, at the cost of the issuer.
+Circulars and pre-listing statements [Moved out of Section 3, see Relocation Report3.49 Circulars and pre-listing statements must be printed in English and be distributed to all certificated holders, and to those dematerialised beneficial holders of its securities who have elected to receive such documents, at the cost of the issuer.

 3.50 Provision must be made for the translation of circulars and pre-listing statements into other official languages where deemed necessary by the JSE or the issuer.

-Transfer office or a receiving and certification office and Strate relationship
+Transfer office or a receiving and certification office and Strate relationship [Moved out of Section 3, see Relocation Report]

 3.51 All issuers are required to: